tranhelen/tranhelen/_posts/2014-12-08-deliberate-practice.md

 ##### Motion Animation

 [The Illusion of Life: Disney Animation](http://www.amazon.ca/The-Illusion-Life-Disney-Animation/dp/0786860707) by Frank Thomas
-Yes, this is a book for another industry entirely but if you’re not starting with Disney and Pixar, you will be missing out on a source of inspiration that have kept entire generations of animators from burning out.
+Yes, this is a book for another industry entirely but if you’re not starting with Disney and Pixar, you will be missing out on a source of inspiration which has kept entire generations of animators from burning out.

 [The Animator's Survival Kit](http://www.amazon.ca/The-Animators-Survival-Kit-Principles/dp/086547897X/ref=pd_bxgy_b_img_y) by Richard Williams
 For a more practical look at how to apply animation methods and principles to your motion work, this is known as *the* book on animation.
 You can also find a 16-DVD box set which accompanies the book with footage from his masterclasses and additional animation examples.